hoxito/patterns-go/Builder/readme.md

 parameters for the clients.
 Some of these parameters might be optional.
 Such constructors frequently lead to bugs in client code.

-Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.
+Builder is a creational design pattern that lets you construct complex objects step by step instead of creating the object in a single call.
+The pattern allows you to produce different types and representations of an object using the same construction code and to run some additional construction steps before fetching the product.